Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 [Image: sitting on a rock, life modeling of the Thinker.
 He can’t quite manage a straight face.]

-**Perhaps if you weren’t bouncing your legs so much...you seemed caught by a thought just now.
+**Perhaps if you weren’t bouncing your legs so much... you seemed caught by a thought just now.
 Something about civilization?**

 He pauses, shifts a bit, and rests his left leg across the other.
 He lets loose on a thought that’s clearly been brewing for a long while.